 - Day 3 – Sleep in a little, get breakfast and then spend pretty much the whole last day back at the beach and pool.
 The aqua colored water and palm trees all along Condado Beach will definitely make it hard for you to leave.
 Don’t forget to ask for a late check out.

-- Day 3 (before you leave) – Also make sure you have some of the carry on essentials I recommend so you can easily change out of your wet clothes into what you are wearing on the plane.
-The San Juan Marriott has a comfortable spa area with lockers, bathrooms and showers where everyone can change before leaving for your evening/late night flight.
+- Day 3 (before you leave) – Also make sure you have some of the carry on essentials I recommend so you can easily change out of your wet clothes into what will wear on the plane.
+The San Juan Marriott has a comfortable spa area with lockers, bathrooms and showers.
+Everyone can change before leaving for your evening/late night flight.

-What would you do first in Puerto Rico with kids, visit the beach, pool, Old San Juan or something else?
+What would you do first in Puerto Rico with kids?
+Visit the beach, swim in the pool, head over to Old San Juan or something else?

-Now, there are plenty of other things to see and do, but as you can see it is definitely possible to spend 72 hours in Puerto Rico with kids.
+There are plenty of other things to see and do, but as you can see it is definitely possible, even with only 72 hours, to have an unforgettable family vacation.